jdevalk/XML-Sitemap-PHP-Script/README.md

 ## Configuration

-1. Copy `xml-sitemap-config-sample.ini` to `xml-sitemap-config.ini`
+1. Copy `xml-sitemap-config-sample.ini` to `xml-sitemap-config.ini`.
 2. Configure the settings.
 3. Check the output of the xml-sitemap script and if it's ok, add the script URL to Google Webmaster Tools.